redditwow/r-wow/data/wow-sidebar.md

 #Subreddit of the Day

-/r/Transmogrification - if you want to dress up real purty like.
+/r/rppvpproject - For those who want to have a real battle.
+This is just starting, get in and make some decisions!

 [All related subreddits](/r/wow/wiki/related)

 #Site of the Day

-[WoW Insider](http://wow.joystiq.com/) - has the latest on Mists of Pandaria.
+[Wowhead](http://wow.wowhead.com/) - The one thing on which Ninjas and Pirates agree.

 [All related websites](/r/wow/wiki/resources)